-Style This attribute allows users to set extra styles for map's container element.
+Style This attribute allows users to set extra styles for Google map's container element.
 It accepts all valid css properties and will echo it in the style attribute of the container element.
 Default value is empty.

 Zoom Sets the initial zoom level of the map.
-This attribute acceps integer value from 0 to 19, where 0 is the biggest distance and 19 is the lowest distance to the ground.
+This attribute accepts integer value from 0 to 19, where 0 is the biggest distance and 19 is the lowest distance to the ground.
 The default value is 5.

 Hook This attribute allows users to setup their own filter, which will be used to filter settings of a map before using it to render a map.
 Hooks for the filter will receive one parameter which will be array of options and they have to return it modified or not.